qig123/pdf_trans/mybook/Part IV_ A Closer Look at Implementation/Part IV_ A Closer Look at Implementation.md

 *Figure 16.1 Content of the JVM constant pool for the program in Example 16.2.
 The “Asciz” entries (zero-terminated ASCII) contain null-terminated character-string names.
 Most other entries pair an indication of the kind of constant with a reference to one or more additional entries.
 This output was produced by Sun’s javap tool.*

 heap.
 They are allocated, dynamically, using the new and newarray instructions.
 They are reclaimed automatically via garbage collection.
 The choice of collection algorithm is left to the implementor of the JVM.
 To facilitate sharing among threads, the Java language provides the equivalent of monitors with a lock and a single, implicit condition variable per object, as described in Section 13.4.3.
 The JVM provides direct support for this style of synchronization.
 Each object in the heap has an associated mutual exclusion lock; in a typical implementation, the lock maintains a set of threads waiting for entry to the monitor.
 In addition, each object has an associated set of threads that are waiting for the monitor’s condition variable.4 Locks are acquired with the monitorenter instruction and released with the monitorexit instruction.
 Most

+4 To save space, a JIT compiler will typically omit the monitor information for any object it can prove is never used for synchronization.

 JVMs insist that these calls appear in matching nested pairs, and that every lock acquired within a given method be released within the same method (any correct compiler for the Java language will follow these rules).
 Consistency of access to shared objects is governed by the Java memory model, which we considered brieﬂy in Section 13.3.3.
 Informally, each thread behaves as if it kept a private cache of the heap.
 When a thread releases a monitor or writes a volatile variable, the JVM must ensure that all previous updates to the thread’s cache have been written back to memory.
 When a thread enters a monitor or reads a volatile variable, the JVM must (in effect) clear the thread’s cache so that subsequent reads cause locations to be reloaded from memory.
 Of course, actual implementations don’t perform explicit write-backs or invalidations; they start with the memory model provided by the hardware’s cache coherence pro- tocol and use memory barrier (fence) instructions where needed to avoid unac- ceptable orderings.